wkeeling/selenium-wire/README.rst

     The request body as ``bytes``.
 If the request has no body the value of ``body`` will be empty, i.e. ``b''``.

 ``date``
-    The date/time the request was made.
+    The datetime the request was made.

 ``headers``
     A dictionary-like object of request headers.
 Headers are case-insensitive and duplicates are permitted.
 Asking for ``request.headers['user-agent']`` will return the value of the ``User-Agent`` header.
 If you wish to replace a header, make sure you delete the existing header first with ``del request.headers['header-name']``, otherwise you'll create a duplicate.